Business is not just about a profit, it’s about giving back to the community

 Wolfestone promises to deal responsibly with customers and suppliers.
 We are honest and open regarding our products and services without hiding anything in the ‘small print’.
 If any issues arise during the course of a project, or even after it has been completed, Wolfestone will acknowledge the problem and deal with it, keeping the client informed at all times.
 We treat our suppliers fairly and with the respect that they deserve, being the highly qualified and responsible professionals that they are.

-Wolfestone understands the environmental impact of the business and our ISO 14001 accreditation is a testament to this.
-As part of this, Wolfestone is committed to keeping our local environment visually attractive and free from litter and noise pollution, reduce waste going to landfill and increase reuse, recycling and composting, and to promote more sustainable forms of travel and transport.
+Wolfestone understands the environmental impact of our business.
+We are committed to keeping our local environment visually attractive and free from litter and noise pollution, reduce waste going to landfill and increase reuse, recycling and composting, and to promote more sustainable forms of travel and transport.
 Wolfestone frequently has a “walk to work week” where it encourages those staff members who are able to, to ditch their cars for a week.
 The company also donated translation in 2009 for the environmental film of the year ‘The Age of Stupid’.

 Corporate Social Responsibility Programme